duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### kanban-waterfall-2

-**Q:** {Interrogate} Why is the Waterfall model less suitable for projects with frequently changing requirements, and how does it impact project risk?
+**Q:** {Scan} Why is the Waterfall model less suitable for projects with frequently changing requirements, and how does it impact project risk?

 - Vietnamese outline:
   - Question: